charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 ## Install Node Manually

 Don't install Node on Cloud 9.
-This is just old stuff I don't want to delete you.
+When you started your workspace, you had an option to get it set up automatically.

-Node should already be installed in your copy of Cloud9.
+In other words, Node should already be installed in your copy of Cloud9.
 In fact, **NVM** should also be installed, so you can set the current version of Node with that tool, if you know how to use it.

 However, if you want to take over control -- and I can't think of a good reason why you should -- then you can do this: